aakrosh/BAMreport/README.md

 * Indels on the reads against the reference and their variation with position on the reads.

+If supplied with a VCF file of extermal genotypes using the "-g" option, BAMreport also includes a summary of the analysis from verifyBamID with regards to contamination estimates.

 ## REQUIREMENTS
 These tools should work on any standard 64 bit Linux environment with
 * GCC